WiktorSa/Algorithms-and-Data-Structures/README.md

 # Algorithms-and-Data-Structures
-Programs written for the course Algorithms and Data Structures (laboratory) at the Wrocław University of Science and Technology (Politechnika Wroclawska)
+Programs written for the course Data Structures and Algorithms (laboratory) at the Wroclaw University of Science and Technology (Politechnika Wroclawska)

 1. List 1 - basic iterators and writing to a file
 2. List 2 - Iterators